MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/information-protection-deploy.md

 ## Use identity, device, and threat protection for data privacy regulation

-Microsoft 365 provides a number of identity, device and threat protection capabilities that organizations can employ to help comply with data privacy regulatory compliance.
+Microsoft 365 provides a number of identity, device, and threat protection capabilities that organizations can employ to help comply with data privacy regulatory compliance.

 This article briefly describes what the data privacy regulations generally call for in these areas, as well as provides a listing of related Microsoft 365 solutions, with links to more information to help you address any implementation requirements.